zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/adb/adb.md

 ### Objectives
 -  Learn to provision a VCN and subnet
 -  Learn how to provision, connect, and load data into an Autonomous Transaction Processing (ATP) instance
--  Learn how to provision, connect, and load data into an Autonomous Data Warehouse (ADW) instance
+-  Learn how to provision an Autonomous Data Warehouse (ADW) instance

 ### Prerequisites